hujhax/austin-improv-wiki/Shows/Blood, Sweat, and Cheers.md

 * Photography -- [[Performers/Jon Bolden|Jon Bolden]]

 ## History
-The production process involved eight months of intensive cheerleading training for the cast, and the show was waitlisted for seven months for the [[Salvage Vanguard Theater]] mainstage.
+The production process involved eight months of intensive cheerleading training for the cast, and the show was waitlisted for seven months for the [[Theatres/Salvage Vanguard Theater|Salvage Vanguard Theater]] mainstage.

-The show ran at 8pm, Thursday to Saturday, from 5/30/13 to 6/9/13 at the [[Salvage Vanguard Theater]].
+The show ran at 8pm, Thursday to Saturday, from 5/30/13 to 6/9/13 at the [[Theatres/Salvage Vanguard Theater|Salvage Vanguard Theater]].

 Several cast members played as an exhibition team in *[[Shows/TheatreSports|TheatreSports]]* on 5/25/13.